Jeremy Ducos Assistant Director Office: Career Services Campus: Manhattan

 "We can get to our 2030 goals by letting students lead us," he says.

-Ducos' initiatives include organizing the Alternative Spring Break service trip; working with students to raise more than $1,000 on Sept.
-22 for Help Haiti Now, a nonprofit for earthquake relief in Haiti; and helping to bring compelling speakers such as the Egyptian Counsel General Youssef Zada to campus.
+Ducos' initiatives include organizing the Alternative Spring Break service trip; working with students to raise more than $1,000 for Help Haiti Now, a nonprofit for earthquake relief in Haiti; and helping to bring compelling speakers such as the Egyptian Counsel General Youssef Zada to campus.

 "We want everyone to know the Alternative Spring Break program because it's a global initiative," Ducos says.
 "It helps students, faculty, and staff understand the hardships faced by other countries."

-Ducos learned this firsthand when he traveled last March with 10 NYIT students to Independencia, Peru, one of the country's poorest neighborhoods.
+Ducos learned this firsthand when he traveled in March 2011 with 10 NYIT students to Independencia, Peru, one of the country's poorest neighborhoods.
 The group helped build a soccer field and design water purification techniques, and volunteered at an orphanage in the capital city, Lima.

 "The work was not as easy as it looked," Ducos says.
 "For the soccer field, everything was made from scratch.
 We mixed concrete, put it into barrels, and lifted it up hills.
 Our only equipment was a shovel, barrel, pair of gloves, and a pick."